 The Bottom Line

-Today, users may choose from various hosting offers.
+Users may choose from various hosting offers today.
 The choice should mainly rely on website requirements, types, and complexity.
 The idea is to pick a server solution that will ensure smooth website operation and deliver enough resources for good performance.

 For this reason, you need to identify the expected traffic at its peak, a set of features, widgets, and apps on your website, page structure, animations, content volume, and more.
 All the slight things matter but the price is the core issue.